About Us

 Californians leading the way

 Californians share a strong commitment to protecting biodiversity, strengthening climate resilience, expanding nature-based solutions, and enhancing access for all to nature's benefits.
 California residents understand that our unique natural heritage, from our towering redwood trees to our soaring condors, cannot be replaced once they are gone.
-These large-scale, linked challenges impact our health, well-being, and economic integrity and require collaboration, capacity building, and knowledge sharing amongst a coalition of partners to address.
+These large-scale, linked challenges impact our health, well-being, and economic integrity and require collaboration, capacity building, and knowledge sharing amongst an alliance of partners.

 Objectives